Corionis/CorionisServiceManager.NET/docs/index.md

 <hr/>
 The Corionis Service Manager (CSM) is a small Windows tray application that monitors and manages a list of user-selected Windows services.
-The selected services are monitored and may be started, stopped, the start-up type changed, etc.
+The selected services may be started, stopped, the start-up type changed, etc.

 Most people who regularly monitor and manage Windows services are only interested in a few.
 Because CSM is a Windows tray app it is always